bigbearlabs/BBLAccessibility/README.md

 -[x] Getting information for windows for all apps
 -[x] Getting the selected text region
--[x] Getting information for windows in the current space -[x] Providing a good user experience to give the app the accessibility permission.
--[ ] Moving a window to another screen or space
+-[x] Getting information for windows in the current space -[ ] Moving a window to another screen or space